-In the LOs, especially the team learning is accepted as a multi-disciplinary process involving the process chain from external environment through to internal departments (i.e. employees) and outside stakeholders (i.e. customers).
-These are fundamental learning units in organizations.
+In the LOs, especially the team learning is accepted as a multi-disciplinary process involving the process chain from external environment through to internal departments (i.e. employees) and outside stakeholders (i.e. fundamental learning These customers). are units in modern organizations.
 Senge (1990, p.
 355) claims LO is an organisation where individual learning becomes collective by dialogue and he describes team building as creating courteous behaviours, improving communication, becoming better able to perform work tasks together, and building strong relationships; because although the team learning is vital for a LO, there is more to a LO than simply a collection of different levels of individuals and units who are learning.
 Further, he uses Bohm's (cited in Senge, 1990, p.
 176) concept of dialogue when he defines and underlines the importance of this activity in making individual learning collective team learning and underlines the importance of dialogue.